niall-code/aperta-api/README.md

 My environment variables configured, I clicked _Hide Config Vars_, navigated back to the "Deploy" tab, and clicked _Deploy Branch_.

+The deployed DRF API can be found here: https://aperta-api-e412b7c2a211.herokuapp.com

 ### Add is_staff field to CurrentUserSerializer

 I added Django's `is_staff` property as a field of my `CurrentUserSerializer`.
 This meant that in my React app, I could add a `currentUser?.is_staff` condition to a link in the navbar.